mesonbuild/meson/readme.txt

 meson <source directory> <build directory>

 You can omit either of the two directories, and Meson will substitute the current directory and autodetect what you mean.
-This mean that you can do things like this:
+This allows you to do things like this:

-cd source_root; mkdir build; cd build; meson.py ..
-cd source_root; mkdir build; meson.py build
+cd source_root; mkdir build; cd build; meson .. cd source_root; mkdir build; meson build

 To compile, cd into your build directory and type 'ninja'.
 To run unit tests, type 'ninja test'.